 Amelia affected a smile.
 "Well, how thoughtful," she said.
 "But I thought we had our welcome yesterday?"

-"Ms. Price," she said, "what was the name of that family who built this house?"
+"Ms. Price, what was the name of that family who built this house?"

 "You mean the Devereuxs?"